anton-kirschhock/TfsMigrationUtility.Prototype/README.md

 *Big Thanks to all who helped me directly by showing me the light or indirectly by posting these blogs and stackoverflows!*

-##First commit
-The first commit of this repository will happen soon!